RoastSlav/CarRental/README.md

+# CarRental

+## Overview
-CarRental is a comprehensive relational database project developed for a university Databases course.
-This system is designed to manage all aspects of a car rental service, including vehicle management, customer relations, and rental transactions.
-The project demonstrates the practical application of SQL and relational database design principles.
+CarRental is a comprehensive database management project designed for a university course on Databases, focusing on the operational needs of a car rental service.
+This project demonstrates the practical implementation of relational database concepts using Java and SQL.

+## Features
+- **Vehicle Management:** Handles all aspects of vehicle inventory, including additions, updates, and deletions.
+- **Customer Management:** Manages customer information and rental histories.
+- **Transaction Processing:** Efficiently processes rental transactions, ensuring data accuracy and integrity.

+## Technologies Used
+- Java
+- SQL
+- [Database Management System Name, e.g., MySQL, PostgreSQL]

+- ## Repository Structure
+- **`src/`**: Contains the source code files.
+- **`db/`**: Includes SQL scripts for database setup.
+- **`README.md`**: This file.